jhpyle/docassemble/_docs/fields.md

 Thus, you should only use `x`, `i`, `j`, `k`, etc. when you are letting **docassemble** choose which block to use.

+# <a name="catchall"></a>Catchall questions

+By default, if a reference is made to a variable and no block that defines that variable is available, an error message will appear saying "Interview has an error.
+There was a reference to a variable 'variable_name' that could not be looked up in the question file."

+Typically, you should always have a [`question`] or [`code`] block that defines any variable your interview might encounter.
+But if you want to have a fallback option, you can set `use catchall: True` in the [`features`].

+{% include side-by-side.html demo="catchall" %}

+In the above interview, `use catchall: True` is added to the [`features`].
+This means that when the variable `user_name` is encountered, the name is set to a `DACatchAll` object.
+The `DACatchAll` class is a subclass of [`DAObject`].
+The `instanceName` attribute of the object is set to `user_name`.
+When the interview tries to place `user_name` into Mako text, this has the effect of calling `str(user_name)`.
+Because of the way `DACatchAll` objects work, this results in seeking the name `user_name.value`.

+This enables the interview to provide a [`generic object`](#generic) block that sets `x.value` where `x` is a `DACatchAll` object.
+Thus, you can have a single [`question`] in your interview that can define any single variable.
+In the example above, the first [`question`] uses the [`.object_name()`] method to present a user-friendly representation of the variable name based on the `.instanceName` attribute of the object.

+One problem with such "catchall" questions is that the data type of the variable is not known.
+The `DACatchAll` object provides a hint about the data type where possible.
+If the variable `user_name.value` is sought because `str()` is called on `user_name`, then `user_name.context` is set to `'str'`.

+In the above example, a second variable is `salary`.
+When the interview calls `currency(salary)`, this has the effect of calling `float(salary)`.
+This means that when `salary.value` is sought, `salary.context` will be 'float'`.
+The second `question` block in the interview asks the question a different way based on this context.

+If `user_name + '@example.com'` or `currency(salary + 10000.0)` triggers
+the seeking of the `value` attribute, then the `context` attribute will be `'add'`.
+This is ambiguous because the `+` operator can refer to string concatenation as well as numeric addition.
+Luckily, in the scenario where the catchall variable is followed by an operator like `+`, the `operand` attribute is set to the value on the other side of the operator.
+You can test for the data type on the other side of the operator and infer what the data type of the catchall variable should be.

+{% highlight yaml %}
+if: |
+  x.context == 'float' or (x.context == 'add' and isinstance(x.operand, float))
+generic object: DACatchAll
+question: |
+  How much is ${ x.object_name() }?
+fields:
+  - Amount: x.value
+    datatype: currency
+{% endhighlight %}

+You may want to use catchall questions to define normal [Python] variables, like strings and numbers, rather than `DACatchAll` objects.
+You can use [`validation code`](#validation code) to overwrite the `DACatchAll` object with a different value.
+The example above does this by using the [`define()`] function, obtaining the name of the variable from the `instanceName`.
+Thus, at the end of the interview, `user_name` is a string, `salary` is a floating-point number, and there are no `DACatchAll` objects.

+Note that the utility of the `use catchall` feature is very limited.
+They are not a replacement for interview [YAML].

 # <a name="specialscreens"></a>Special screens

 ## <a name="event"></a>Performing special actions requested by the user